kutschke/SecondaryInputs/README.md

    mu2e -c SecondaryInputs/fcl/join_tdaq2.fcl
 </pre>

-The printout from this job is correct.
+The printout from this job is correct; this surprised me.

 The job also writes the output file `join_tdaq2.art`.
 If you inspect this file using `read.fcl` you will see that the crv data products are missing.